DataDog/otel-profiling-agent/README.md

 * The container has the `SYS_ADMIN` capability.
 * The container has Host PID enabled (and procMount: "Unmasked").
 * The host's debugfs filesystem is mounted to the container (in read-only mode).
+* The agent is running as root inside the container.

 #### Container name resolution